rodrigoalveslima/ATLoad_back/README.md

 A Python library for benchmark workload generators.
 It enables the generation of reproducible bursty workloads that are representative of online services.

-* ATLoad uses a closed-loop: a client can only send a new request after its previous request has returned.
+* ATLoad can use a closed loop, where a client can only send a new request after the last one has returned, or an open loop.
 * ATLoad generates think times (i.e., time intervals between consecutive client requests) using a configurable statistical distribution (e.g., Poisson, uniform, or constant).